Quinos2003/Roomdle/README.md

 Roomdle is built using a combination of technologies, including:

+- Django for the backend
+- Django REST framework for the API
+- PostgreSQL for the database
 - React Native for the frontend
-- Firebase for the backend and database
-- Redux for state management
 - Expo for building and deploying the app

 ## Getting Started